organizer-team/organizer/README.md

 - `npm run autofix`: Run Prettier and ESLint with the `--fix` option to automatically fix issues.

 Remember to run `npm run setup` to ensure that Husky, ESLint, and Prettier are installed and set up correctly.

+### Configured Rules

+The configuration files contain the following rules:

+- `"trailingComma": "es5"`: In ES5, trailing commas are allowed in array literals and object literals, but not in function calls and declarations.

+- `"singleQuote": true"`: This rule enforces the use of single quotes in JavaScript code.
+Note that this rule does not apply to JSX, where double quotes are preferred.

+- `"jsxSingleQuote": false"`: This rule enforces the use of double quotes in JSX.
+This is a common convention in the React community and helps distinguish JavaScript code from JSX.

+- `"arrowParens": "always"`: This rule enforces the use of parentheses around the argument in arrow functions, regardless of the number of arguments.
+For example, `(x) => x` instead of `x => x`.